isMeXar/Green-Harvest-June2022/README.md

 ## Conclusion
-This repository documents the journey from project inception to application delivery, highlighting key phases, challenges, and outcomes achieved during the internship period.
+While this repository documents the journey from project inception to application delivery, it also acknowledges that the work presented is not without room for improvement.
+Despite any imperfections, it highlights the key phases, challenges, and outcomes encountered during the internship period.
+Moving forward, this documentation serves as a valuable resource for reflection and learning.